Flev05/Flev05/README.md

 <h2>Welcome!</h2>

-I'm a 19 year old high school student in Italy.
+I'm a 19 year old Computer Science student at University of Milano-Bicocca.
 - I’m currently learning Algorithms and Data Structures
 - 🇮🇹 Competitive programmer
 - Open to collaborate on Java projects!